srid/purescript-book-sources/chapter8.md

 - `Data.AddressBook.UI` which provides functions to render the user interface in the browser.
 - `Control.Monad.Eff.DOM` which provides a simple library of functions for working with the DOM.

+The project adds the `purescript-eff` package as a Bower dependency. `purescript-eff` defines the `Eff` monad, which will be the subject of the second half of the chapter.

 To run this project, build with Grunt, and open the `html/index.html` file in your web browser.

 ## Monads and Do Notation